UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 - Build and fit a `Ridge` model with default hyperparameters and name it `ridge_bb`.
 - What are the coefficients for this model?
 Save these in an object named `bb_weights`.
 - What is the intercept for this model?
 Save this in an object named `bb_intercept`.
-- Using the weights and intercept discovered above, calculate the models's prediction and save the result in `player_predict`.
+- Using the weights and intercept discovered above, calculate the model's prediction and save the result in `player_predict`.
-- Check your answer using predict.
+- Check your answer using `predict`.

 <codeblock id="08_08">